dukc/oldDDerivations/README.md

 Unstable channels, so you might also want to use these if you want an up-to-date DMD without having to subscribe to the unstable channel for just that.

+*NOTE*: This project has almost entirely been merged to and superseded by [dlang-nix](https://github.com/petarkirov/dlang-nix), which I'm now developing instead of this.
+Unlike this project dlang-nix has support for Nix flakes, CI environment, dub and LDC derivations, and more.
+As of writing, if you need versions 2.084, 2.087 or 2.088 you'll still need these but otherwise I recommend dlang-nix instead.

 To build:
 ```bash
 nix-build -E 'with import <nixpkgs> {}; callPackage ./default.nix {inherit (darwin.apple_sdk.frameworks) Foundation;}'